thefundamentalfan/thefundamentalfan.github.io/_posts/2015-10-23-At-a-Disadvantage.md

 baseball, when it is cultivated, generates renewed interest from old fans and new interest from younger fans.
 We have entered an era where small market cities and organizations have nearly just as strong a chance to win as everyone else as long as they are innovative.
-The Royals have been innovative, they have created their own way to win, and i'll be damned if that hasn't been great for all of us.
+The Royals have been innovative, they have created their own way to win, and I'll be damned if that hasn't been great for all of us.

 Sports Mirror Life